radiantearth/stac-browser/README.md

 * `type` (string): `null` (disabled), `query` (use token in query parameters), or `header` (use token in HTTP request headers).
 * `key` (string): The query string parameter name or the HTTP header name respecively.
-* `formatter` (function|null): You can optionally specify a formatter for the query string value or HTTP header value respectively.
+* `formatter` (function|string|null): You can optionally specify a formatter for the query string value or HTTP header value respectively.
+If the string `Bearer` is provided formats as a Bearer token according to RFC 6750.
 If not given, the token is provided as provided by the user.
 * `description` (string|null): Optionally a description that is shown to the user.
 This should explain how the token can be obtained for example.
 CommonMark is allowed.
     **Note:** You can leave the description empty in the config file and instead provide a localized string with the key `authConfig` -> `description` in the file for custom phrases (`src/locales/custom.js`).